jolie/news/_drafts/2020-05-01-jolie-190-released.md

 ## Other changes

+- The HTTP protocol now supports OPTIONS requests and CORS.
 - Infinite alias loops are now detected at runtime and throw a fault.
 - Secure protocols (like HTTPS) now use TLSv1.2 by default.
 - A lot of small fixes and code optimisations.